KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 #### :pushpin: Examples:

 A 777777-coin pre-mine, a 10-coin block reward, the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
 The pubkey address receives 1 coin for every mined block (an additional 10% above the block reward).
 The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 10 coins are created and sent to the pubkey address.
-This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block.(FIXME we missed this.
-Needs to reflect the new block 100k rule mentioned on line 423)
+This includes the additional verification transaction in PoS blocks, meaning the pubkey address receives more coins for every PoS block. <!-- (FIXME we missed this.
+Needs to reflect the new block 100k rule mentioned on line 423) -->

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_perc=10000000 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_staked=50